 Uncontested Divorce in Maryland

-In this state, the Circuit Court is the venue for filing the action.
-The individual who files the action is known as the Plaintiff.
-The partner who responds to the action is termed as the Defendant.
+In Maryland, the Circuit Court is the venue for filing the action.
+The individual filing the action is known as the Plaintiff.
+The spouse responding to the action is termed as the Defendant.

 Grounds for Uncontested Divorce in Maryland